 Best Vanguard Dividend Fund #1: Vanguard Dividend Appreciation Index Fund Admiral Shares

-VDADX has an exchange-traded version, the Vanguard Dividend Appreciation ETF (VIG, 0.06% expense ratio), that ranks as one of the 20 largest U.S. ETFs of any flavor as measured by assets.
+VDADX has an exchange-traded version, the Vanguard Dividend Appreciation ETF (VIG, 0.05% expense ratio), that you can buy for around $220 per share currently.
+VIG ranks as one of the 20 largest U.S. ETFs of any flavor as measured by assets.
 That reinforces the popularity of this strategy, even if the current yield doesn’t blow your hair back.

 * Many Vanguard funds have multiple share classes, including ETFs.
 Listed net assets for Vanguard funds in this story refer to assets under management across all of a given fund’s share classes.